Laplacian Pair State Transfer on Total Graphs: Introduction

-Cvetkovic et al.~\cite{An Introduction to the Theory of Graph Spectra} introduced the notion of total graph of a graph.
-The \textit{total graph} of a graph $G$, denoted $\mathcal{T}(G)$, is defined as the graph whose vertex set is the union of the vertex set of $G$ and the edge set of $G$ such that two vertices of $\mathcal{T}(G)$ are adjacent if the corresponding elements of $G$ are adjacent or incident.
-Liu and Wang~\cite{Total Graph 1} studied Laplacian perfect state transfer and Laplacian pretty good state transfer on $\mathcal{T}(G)$, where $G$ is an $r$-regular graph.
-They proved that $\mathcal{T}(G)$ does not exhibit Laplacian perfect state transfer if $r+1$ is not a Laplacian eigenvalue of $G$.
-If $r+1$ is not a Laplacian eigenvalue of $G$, then Liu and Wang~\cite{Total Graph 1} provided some sufficient conditions for the existence of Laplacian pretty good state transfer on $\mathcal{T}(G)$.
-They also asked the question: If $G$ is $r$-regular and $r+1$ is a Laplacian eigenvalue of $G$, can $\mathcal{T}(G)$ exhibits Laplacian perfect state transfer?
-In $2023$, Liu and Liu~\cite{Total Graph 2} answered the preceding question and proved that for any regular graph $G$, $\mathcal{T}(G)$ does not exhibit Laplacian perfect state transfer.
-Wang et al.~\cite{Vertex corona pair state transfer} studied Laplacian perfect state transfer and Laplacian pretty good state transfer on vertex coronas.
-Jiang et al.~\cite{Pair State Transfer Q-Graph} investigated the existence of Laplacian perfect pair state transfer and Laplacian pretty good pair state transfer on $\mathcal{Q}$- graph of a regular graph.
-Some of the results and ideas of this paper are influenced by that of Jiang et al.~\cite{Pair State Transfer Q-Graph}.
+Cvetkovic et al.~\cite{AnIntroductiontotheTheoryofGraphSpectra2010} introduced the notion of the total graph of a graph.
+The \textit{total graph} of a graph $G$, denoted $\mathcal{T}(G)$, is defined as the graph whose vertex set is the union of the vertex set of $G$ and the edge set of $G$, such that two vertices of $\mathcal{T}(G)$ are adjacent if the corresponding elements of $G$ are adjacent or incident.
+Liu and Wang~\cite{TotalGraph2021} studied LPST and LPGST on $\mathcal{T}(G)$, where $G$ is an $r$-regular graph.
+They proved that $\mathcal{T}(G)$ does not exhibit LPST if $r+1$ is not a Laplacian eigenvalue of $G$.
+If $r+1$ is not a Laplacian eigenvalue of $G$, then Liu and Wang~\cite{TotalGraph2021} provided some sufficient conditions for the existence of LPGST on $\mathcal{T}(G)$.
+Using those sufficient conditions, they obtain an infinite family of $\mathcal{T}(G)$ exhibiting LPGST that fail to exhibit LPST.
+Further, they asked the question: if $G$ is $r$-regular and $r+1$ is a Laplacian eigenvalue of $G$, can $\mathcal{T}(G)$ exhibit LPST?
+In $2023$, Liu and Liu~\cite{TotalGraph2023} answered the preceding question and proved that $\mathcal{T}(G)$ does not exhibit LPST for any regular graph $G$.
+Inspired by the preceding work, we consider the existence of Pair-LPST and Pair-LPGST on $\mathcal{T}(G)$, where $G$ is an $r$-regular graph.